Jesse-21/universe/README.md

-# Realm, An Open BEB Dimension Implementation
+# Realm, a BEB Dimension Implementation

 Realm is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension.
 Realms are open-source, self-hosted nodes for [BEB, an open messaging protocol](https://github.com/bebverse/protocol).